One of my favorite signs says:

 “Like cold water to a thirsty soul, so is good news from a far [home] country.”

-This is a better day than it was yesterday.
+This is a better day; it is a great day.

 I’ve now read the books I keep on my nightstand. . .in our car. . .and on my desk. . .with a deeper revelatory insight than I had yesterday or the days before.

-And yes, I love my fine wife Bev of 46 years three months and 6 days more than I did yesterday.
+And yes, I love my fine wife Bev more than I did yesterday.

 But frankly, I expected things to be better. . .and they were.